naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 Yes.

-= Can I use this plugin to accept Stripe donations in WordPress? =
+= Can I use this plugin to accept donations in WordPress? =

 Yes.

 = Can I use a Stripe credit card for simulating purchases? =

 Yes.

-= My Stripe pay button is not working.
-What can I do? =

-You can post your issue on the Stripe plugin page: https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/.

 == Screenshots ==